 Terms & Conditions

-Only one artwork per entry will be accepted.
-A successful registration implies a submission of one and only one artwork that is meeting our format and data requirements (listed below).
+The competition allows only one entry with one artwork.
+A successful registration implies a submission of one and only one artwork that is meeting our data requirements (listed below).
 Your artwork must be submitted along with the completed registration form.

 It is crucially important that you set the proper context for your artwork.
 Make sure that your answer in the registration form contains a description of how your artwork is related to the theme of the project.
 This description is obligatory and will be used throughout all our channels to promote and select your work.